xamarin/xamarin-forms-samples/SkiaSharpForms/SpinPaintShared/README.md

 ---
 name: SpinPaintShared
-description: This is the Shared Project version of [SpinPaint](https://developer.xamarin.com/samples/xamarin-forms/SkiaSharpForms/SpinPaint/).
-SpinPaint is a X...
+description: This is the Shared Project version of SpinPaint.
+SpinPaint is a Xamarin.Forms application that runs on iOS, Android, and Universal Windows Platform devices.
+The program simulates a revolving disk that you can paint on by touching and moving your fingers.
+SpinPaint responds to touch by painting a line under your finger, but it also duplicates that line in three mirror images in the other three quadrants of the disk.
+The current color of the line is indicated by the color of the title of the program above the disk.
+At the bottom are buttons to clear the image to start over, or to save the image as a bitmap in the device's shared photo library.
+SpinPaint demonstrates the use of SkiaSharp in a Xamarin.Forms application.
 topic: sample
 languages:
 - csharp